ngs-doo/TemplaterExamples/Beginner/DataSet (.NET)/Readme.md

 navigation is used, while with relationship top level names are used (as in this example)

+As of v2.5.2 multi-level relationships are supported (eg. master-detail-child) and resizing support has been improved (better context detection).

 ### Tag repeating

 Templater has several rules for repeating tags: